edgedb/edgedb/docs/stdlib/json.rst

     Produces a JSON value comprising a portion of the existing JSON value.

-    Arrays and strings of JSON can be sliced in the same manner as an :eql:type:`array`, producing a :eql:type:`json` value:
+    JSON arrays and strings can be sliced in the same manner as an :eql:type:`array`, producing a :eql:type:`json` value:

     .. code-block:: edgeql-repl